-The Company expects to meet its obligations from operating cash flows and proceeds from maturing financial assets.
+The Company expects to meet its obligations from operating cash flows and proceeds from maturing financial asset.

-19. CAPITAL RISK MANAGEMENT
+18. CAPITAL RISK MANAGEMENT

-The Fund Manager manages the Company's capital to ensure that the Company will be able to continue as a going concern while maximizing the return to stakeholders through investments in high-quality debt securities.
+The Fund Manager manages the Company's capital to ensure that the Company will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the mix of high quality financial instruments.